 Can face oil replace moisturizer?

-No, a face oil can't replace moisturizer.
-The biggest misnomer of face oils is that they are mistaken for moisturizers - when, in fact, they are not.
+No, a face oil can’t replace moisturizer.
+The biggest misconception about face oils is that they are the same as moisturizers – when, in fact, they are not.

 It all comes down to the size of the fatty acid molecules that make up the oil.
 Put simply, they are too big to penetrate so can only sit on top of your skin.
 So while oils create an occlusive, protective barrier over the skin to help prevent water loss, they are not actually adding any hydration where it counts.